AdenWhitworth/PlantPal_Front-End/README.md

 - **Real-Time Updates**: Receive live updates on plant conditions and statuses.
 - **Device Integration**: Connects with IoT devices for monitoring.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
+- **Automated CI/CD Pipeline**: Ensures code quality with automated testing, builds, and deployments.
+Features seamless integration with GitHub Actions and Vercel for frontend deployment, providing a streamlined and reliable development workflow.

 ## Technologies Used